hznkyh/student-quiz-system/README.md

 * Ready to accept()
 ```

 The QB will now be ready to accept communication with the test manager (TM).
-As seen in the first line, the QB displays the current IP address and port number it is able to receive connections on.
+As seen in the first line, the QB displays the current IP address and port number it is able to receive connections on (PORT 9001 for Python Quiz, PORT 9002 for C Quiz).
 This information is required to give the TM a location for which to connect.

 ### Question Bank Supporting Files
 The question bank has multiple `.txt` files it has access to within its directory which store all relevant questions and answers.
 These files are required to allow the QB to run.